gbirke/git-rebase-training/README.md

-# Learning a rebase-and-merge Git workflow with puppies
+# Learning a rebase-and-merge Git workflow

-This is a repository for learning a rebase-and-merge Git workflow.
-It has typical situations that occur when collaborating on a code base.
+This is a repository for learning a rebase-and-merge Git workflow with small dev branches.
+It has setup scripts that create typical situations that occur when collaborating on a code base.

 Our example is a web site for showing pictures of puppies.
 You work on this website with your friends, but sometimes you make changes independently from each other and need to use Git commands to reconcile the changes.

+## The Workflow

+The Git workflow for adding new code to a code base works like this:

+1. A developer creates a branch off the `main` branch.
+2. The developer commits changes to the new branch
+3. When the changes are ready, the developer merges the branch back into the `main` branch.

 ## Useful git commands